 Lardo so tasty bad you need to head to the Vatican and confess after eating it all!

 Best yet, the fifth reason I fell in love with La Salumeria Roscioli, the Cacio e Pepe.
 So perfectly simple, so close your eyes and taste it good, the Gods must have dined on this.
 Umami meets a slightly salty, flavor focus on high-quality Pecorino Romano cheese, with a sharp pleasing black pepper bite.
 Roman God was it good.

 That was it, I was convinced this was my favorite experience in all of Rome.
 What can I say I’m a foodie that loves to travel, not a Historian.

 Then, the I swear to you, Barry White started singing and I saw this.
 There’s nothin’ wrong with me, lovin’ you.
 Giving yourself to me could never be wrong if the chocolate is melty-gooey!

-Yeah, there it was, the unexpected seventh reason I recommend taking the few minutes to walk away from the Wedding Cake building to find La Salumeria Roscioli, free Chocolate Dessert!
+Yeah, there it was, the unexpected seventh reason I recommend taking the few minutes to walk away from the Wedding Cake building to find La Salumeria Roscioli, a free Chocolate Dessert!